marcoromanelli-github/docs/quickstart/about-star.md

 ## Overview

-Star HPC Cluster is a computing facility designed for a variety of research and computational tasks.
-Combining advanced computing **nodes** and high-speed **storage systems** with a suite of **software applications**.
+The Star HPC Cluster is a computing facility designed for a variety of research and computational tasks.
+It combines advanced computing **nodes** and a high-speed **storage system** with a suite of **software applications**.

 SLURM (Simple Linux Utility for Resource Management) is our chosen job scheduler and queueing system that efficiently manages resource allocation, ensuring everyone gets the right amount of resources at the right time.